IgorOlhovski/Drupal-Framework/README.txt

     * Search in sidebar (as a block) and header (as a theme configuration option)
     * Clean and simplified code and file structure
     * Works nicely in mobile browsers
-    * The administration section is adapted from the default Garland theme.
+    * The administration section is adapted from the default Garland theme
+    * Complete em unit text sizing
+    * Inverse color scheme style for dark sites

 Framework is not intended to be everything to everyone.
 It is built with simplicity and ease of modification in mind.